Tori Amos: 2016–2024: Native Invader, Christmastide and Ocean to Ocean

-2025-present: Tori and the Muses and In Times of Dragons
+2025–present: Tori and the Muses and In Times of Dragons

-On February 28, 2025, Amos released a surprise album, The Music of Tori and the Muses, as a companion project to her illustrated children's book Tori and the Muses, published on March 4.
+On February 28, 2025, Amos released a surprise album, The Music of Tori and the Muses, as a companion project to her illustrated children's book Tori and the Muses, published on March 4, 2025.
 The album featured nine original songs and featured Jon Evans on bass guitar and Matt Chamberlain on drums.
 Touring drummer Ash Soan featured on drums on the tracks "Knocking", "Spike's Lament", and "Rain Brings Change".

-Amos announced her upcoming eighteenth studio album, In Times of Dragons, on October 6, 2025, for release in 2026.
-Amos described the album as "a metaphorical story about the fight for Democracy over Tyranny, reflecting the current abhorrent non-accidental burning down of democracy in real time by the 'Dictator believing Lizard Demons' in their usurpation of America."
-The album will be accompanied by a world tour beginning in the UK in Sheffield on April 8, 2026 before visiting Europe and the United States.
-Amos will be accompanied by touring bassist Jon Evans, drummer Ash Soan and a trio of backing vocalists.
-This will be the first time Amos has utilized backing vocalists in a live setting.
+Amos announced her eighteenth studio album, In Times of Dragons, on October 6, 2025; it was released on CD and vinyl on May 1, 2026.
+Amos described the album as "a metaphorical story about the fight for Democracy over Tyranny, reflecting the current abhorrent non-accidental burning down of democracy in real time by the 'Dictator believing Lizard Demons' in their usurpation of America".

 In print

 Amos and her music have been the subject of numerous official and unofficial books, as well as academic critique, including Tori Amos: Lyrics (2001) illustrated by Herb Leonhard, and an earlier biography, Tori Amos: All These Years (1996) by Kalen Rogers.

 Released in conjunction with The Beekeeper, Amos co-authored an autobiography with rock music journalist Ann Powers titled Piece by Piece (2005).
-The book's subject is Amos' interest in mythology and religion, exploring her songwriting process, rise to fame, and her relationship with Atlantic Records.
+The book's subject is Amos's interest in mythology and religion, exploring her songwriting process, rise to fame, and her relationship with Atlantic Records.
 Amos released her second memoir, called Resistance: A Songwriter's Story of Hope, Change, and Courage on May 5, 2020.

 Image Comics released Comic Book Tattoo (2008), a collection of comic stories, each based on or inspired by songs recorded by Amos.
 Editor Rantz Hoseley worked with Amos to gather 80 different artists for the book, including Neil Gaiman, Carla Speed McNeil, Mark Buckingham, C.B.
 Cebulski, Nikki Cook, Hope Larson, John Ney Reiber, Ryan Kelly, Pia Guerra, David Mack, and Leah Moore.

-Tori Amos: In the Studio (2011) by Jake Brown features an in-depth look at Amos' career, discography, and recording process.
+Tori Amos: In the Studio (2011) by Jake Brown features an in-depth look at Amos's career, discography, and recording process.
 Sing Us a Song, Piano Woman: Female Fans and the Music of Tori Amos (2013) by Adrienne Trier-Bieniek explores the ways women are represented in pop culture and the many-layered relationships female fans build with feminist musicians in general and with Amos in particular.

 Tori Amos: Little Earthquakes (2022), written by Amos and Neil Gaiman, is a graphic novel marking the 30th anniversary of the release of Little Earthquakes.
 Written by Amos and illustrated by Demelsa Haughton, the children's book Tori and the Muses was released on March 4, 2025.